Diagnosing Data from ICTs to Provide Focused Assistance in Agricultural Adoptions: Related Work

 \subsection{Big Data and Adoption in Agriculture}

-Understanding the dynamics of components that influence adoptions of agricultural practices can greatly benefit farming communities \cite{mittalagricultural_informationnetworks, adoption_agriculture_innovations, farmer_adoption_review_synthesis}.
+Understanding the dynamics of components that influence adoption of agricultural practices can greatly benefit farming communities \cite{mittalagricultural_informationnetworks, adoption_agriculture_innovations, farmer_adoption_review_synthesis}.
 Broadly, these components can be associated with environmental factors, institutional structures, government influence and the information flow dynamics within a community \cite{categorisation_factors_adoptions}.
 Across each of these, there is potential for big data production in the agriculture industry.
 However, as highlighted by Kamilaris et al. \cite{big_data_analytics_review}, the current sources of big data in agriculture are limited to remote and proximal sensing tools, historical records of food and climate data, static databases of geospatial data, surveys conducted by the government and web-based accounts of farmers’ decision-making.
-First, while some of these sources enable studying macro-level socio-economic and policy indicators at scale \cite{land_use_socioeconomic, socioeconomic_determinants_grass_kenya, socioeconomic_factors_india}, they lack consideration for the social dynamics and ground-level interactions that unfold between farming communities.
+First, while some of these sources enable studying macro-level socio-economic and policy indicators at scale \cite{land_use_socioeconomic, socioeconomic_determinants_grass_kenya, socioeconomic_factors_india}, they lack consideration for the social dynamics and ground-level interactions that unfold within farming communities.
 Second, proximal sensing sources enable IoT and cloud-based innovations that support farmers in agriculture \cite{big_data_analytics_review, OrganizedDA_pride_model} but are dependent on technology ownership and thereby susceptible to deepening the digital divide \cite{promises_pitfalls_ict_agriculture, social_inequalities_india}.
-Third, there is a lack of big data when it comes to capturing the social dynamics of farmers.
-One can model them as social networks to study knowledge sharing.
-While previous works \cite{farmers_social_networks_myanmar, social_networks_ghana, measuring_social_networks} look at various ways of information diffusion in such networks, the scale of their evaluation is limited to small and localised farmer populations.
+Third, there is a lack of big data when it comes to capturing the social dynamics of farmers; one can model them as social networks to study knowledge sharing.
+While previous works \cite{farmers_social_networks_myanmar, social_networks_ghana, measuring_social_networks} look at various ways of information diffusion in such networks, the scale of their evaluation is limited to small and localised farmer populations sizing upto 500.
 Lastly, when it comes to predicting and analysing trends in the adoption of farming practices, past works have been limited to specific practices \cite{promoting_adoption, forecasting_irrigation}, highlighting the scope for studying how factors impact a multitude of farming practices.
+Digital Green’s web infrastructure (CoCo) helps overcome these limitations; it captures the attendance and adoption logs of millions of farmers across the globe for videos containing various types of farming practices.
+Thus, our work utilizes this large scale data to conduct a holistic evaluation of the ICT.